Our ultimate local SEO guide

 - ‘What are good examples of presentations’

-This is significantly different to how traditional search queries which were essentially a string of keywords together.
+This is significantly different to how traditional search queries were interpreted, which were essentially a string of keywords together.

 Google’s local results